 The secret to the Empire is that it is not an Empire of subject worlds.
-It is an Empire of 100 exarchates, which are miniature empires of about 85 themata, each of which is an empire of 100 sectors, each of which is a miniature kingdom (by Imperial standards) of about 750 worlds.
+It is an Empire of 100 exarchates, which are miniature empires of about 850 themata, each of which is an empire of 1,000 sectors, each of which is a miniature kingdom (by Imperial standards) of about 750 worlds.

 Of course, Navarchoi and the kinds of people usually found in their orbits are anything but average.
-As a Navarch and retinue, a party of player characters may know a number of sector governors personally, and can readily gain access to officials of the themata in their areas of operation.
+As a Navarch and his retinue, a party of player characters likely know a number of themarchoi personally, and can readily gain access to officials of the exarchates in their areas of operation.